fiersk17/tokenAPI/Ethplorer-API.md

 Additional params

-    period:  show operations of specified days number only [optional, 365 days if not set]
+    period:  show price history of specified days number only [optional, 365 days if not set]

 **Response**